 ADVOCACY

-Before you start with the, “What does an artist know about politics?” spiel, know that I have a Political Science -Public Service degree from the University of California, Davis in June 2024.
+Before you start with the, “What could she possibly know about politics?” spiel, know that I have a Political Science -Public Service degree from the University of California, Davis in June 2024.
 I care deeply about numerous social issues and utilize my art and social work to make a difference where I can.
 Below, you'll find some examples of my political engagement, though my passions extend beyond these topics.

 Rather hail than bullets.